Gokhan-Zengin/Console2048/README.md

 # Console2048

-My Second Console Game
+Console game of 2048

-You can download game from : https://proofstr1ker.itch.io/console-2048
+You can download game from : [https://goknn.itch.io/console-2048](https://goknn.itch.io/console-2048)